stracker-phil/gdpr-cache-script-styles/readme.txt

 ## How it works

-> **Short**: External files are downloaded to your WordPress installation (into the uploads folder) and then served from there.
+> **Short**: External files are downloaded to your WordPress installation (into the uploads-folder) and then served from there.

 **More details**: